mrbungle64/vanmoof-webapi.js/README.md

 ## Changelog

 ### 0.3.0
-* Added multi-model odometer support
-* Refactored the API client to provide accurate odometer readings for more models
+* Refactored the API client to provide multi-model odometer support
 * Bumped the minimum required version of Node.js to 20.x
 * Removed axios from dependencies